 Currently, we have implemented over 160 OpenGL functions in JavaGL, including functions of GLAUX, GLU, and GL.
-The functionality provided contains functions for 2D/3D model transformation, 3D object projection, depth buffer, smooth shading, lighting, material, display list and selection.
+These functions are 2D/3D transformation, 3D projection, depth buffer, smooth shading, lighting, material, display list and selection.
 Functions not supported so far are mainly for anti-aliasing and texture mapping.
 In the future, OpenGL Utility Toolkit (GLUT) [12] using JavaGL will be provided, too.

-We also provide 16 examples on WWW.
+We also provide 16 examples on our JavaGL web page.
 These examples are selected from the OpenGL Programming Guide [5], and can be executed directly in Internet browsers supporting Java.
-Figure 8 shows a simple Java applet that draws a rectangle using JavaGL.

-To evaluate JavaGL's performance, we use a testing program that renders 12 spheres with different materials, and each sphere contains 256 polygons, as shown in Figure 9 The performance of the testing program is measured on a SUN Ultra-1 workstation and an Intel Pentium-200 PC.
-For comparison, we also rewrote the same program with Mesa 3D graphics library [13], that is a software-based 3D graphics library with an API similar to that of OpenGL using C programming language, and measured the rendering time.
+To evaluate JavaGL's performance, we use a test program that renders 12 spheres with different materials, where each sphere contains 256 polygons, as shown in Figure 6.
+The performance of the test program is measured on both a SUN Ultra-1 workstation and an Intel Pentium-200 PC.
+For comparison, we also rewrote the same program with Mesa 3-D graphics library [13], that is a software-based 3D graphics library with an API similar to that of OpenGL using C programming language, and measured the rendering time.
 We also rewrote the same program with hardware accelerated OpenGL on both platforms.
-The performance comparisons are listed in

-Table 1 and Table 2.
+The performance comparisons are listed in Table 1 and Table 2.